 The Seminary Book Room operates as the purchasing agent for the library, and as the student supply store.
-Facilities available to students, alumni and friends through the Book Room include access to all new books in print, a substantial searching service for out-of-print books extending to several foreign sources, camera supplies and films, an agency for all magazine subscriptions, church and Sunday School supplies, filing equipment, professional recordings (the school owns a recording machine capable of producing work of broadcast quality), and a repair department that mends books for the library, students and the public, including repair and rebinding of Bibles.
+Facilities available to students, alumni and friends through the Book Room include access to all new books in print, a substantial searching service for out-of-print books extending to several foreign sources, camera supplies and films, an agency for all magazine subscriptions, church and Sunday School supplies, filing equipment, professional recordings (the school owns a recording machine capable of producing work of broadcast quality).
 Profits from the Book Room are allocated to the library for the purchase and processing of books.